 If you don't file a timely response to the lawsuit with the court, a judge may enter a default judgment against you.
 (A "default judgment" is an automatic win for the party that filed the suit.)
 The debt buyer may then use various collection methods, like garnishing your wages or levying your bank account, to collect from you.

 For debt buyers, filing lawsuits against debtors is a numbers game.
 The debt buyer is gambling that the money it can collect after getting default judgments will be more than it spent on buying and litigating the debts.
 So, the debt buyer will file hundreds, if not thousands of suits, knowing that most people won't respond.
 Again, if you do respond, the debt buyer could have a tough time winning the case.

-If you’re receiving collection calls and demand letters from a creditor, collection agency, or debt buyer—or you’re already being sued—consider talking to an attorney to get advice about what to do in your particular circumstances.
+If you're receiving collection calls and demand letters from a creditor, collection agency, or debt buyer (or you're already being sued), consider talking to a debt relief attorney to get advice about what to do in your particular circumstances.